John McCrea of Plaxo has written a cleverly titled guest post on TechCrunchIT, Facebook

 could adopt] or whether competitors will offer their

-?
+own proprietary alternatives?
 So far it sounds like the latter is happening which

 means unnecessary reinvention of the wheel for sites that want to support "connecting"